 Do you enjoy programming, or are you convinced you would?
 Would you like to know more about being an entrepreneur, and setting up a business underpinned by a great software system?
 Do you want to know how to talk to customers and clients, understand their needs, and be able to specify, design, build and test the software they need?
 How to work by yourself and also in teams?
 If you want to do all these things, and also learn about the principles of coding, underpinning mathematics, operating systems and networks, technology, innovation and professional skills, Leicester's Software Engineering programme is for you!

 Software Engineering covers the methods for developing software, following rigorous engineering practices and meeting required levels of quality.
 You will learn how to plan and manage software architectures for practical large-scale development projects, while adopting an academic and rigorous approach which will support you throughout your career.
-Specifically you will learn how to understand customer requirements; specify, design and code a computer solution; and test and release your solution to your customer.
+We cover: how to understand customer requirements; specify, design and code a computer solution; and test and release your solution to your customer.
 You will learn software modelling techniques such as UML, business concepts such as project management, and techniques for developing innovations in technology.

-Module about computer architecture, operating systems and networking cover essential knowledge of modern computing systems, from personal computers and devices to world-distributed computation.
+Modules in computer architecture, operating systems and networking cover essential knowledge of modern computing systems (mobile computers to world-distributed computation).
 And, of course, we cover databases and information systems.
-In optional modules you can learn about a range of advanced topics including user interfaces, human-computer interaction, web technologies, mobile applications, internet security, distributed systems and applications, and software quality.
+In optional modules you can learn about a range of advanced topics including user interfaces, web technologies, mobile applications, security, along with distributed systems and applications.

-Project work is seen as highly desirable by employers.
+Project work is highly desired by employers.
 In your second year group project you will learn the demands of working in a professional environment as you endeavour to deliver software that is often commissioned by a real client.
 In your final year, you undertake an individual problem-based project, exercising your creativity and innovation to design and implement a software solution to the problem.
-Previous projects have included 3-D games, mobile phone/tablet apps, security software, internet telephony, programming robots, sheet music editor, theorem provers and many more.
+Previous projects have included 3-D games, mobile phone/tablet apps, security software, internet telephony, a diabetes app, programming robots, a sheet music editor, processor emulators and more.

 What's the difference?